zchinet30/PXLink/README.md

 # PXLink

 PXLink (Polymer-Cross-Link) is a Python script that uses GROMACS (version 4.6 or higher) to automatically perfom crosslinking simulation.
 Currently it can use trimesic acid and m-Phenylenediamine as monomers to generate a crosslinked aromatic polyamide membrane model.
+A detailed description of this script and demonstrations of its usage can be found in the following manuscript:
+Chi Zhang, Guangle Bu, Md Symon Jahan Sajib, Lida Meng, Shiying Xu, Size Zheng, Lin Zhang, Tao Wei, PXLink: A simulation program of polymer crosslinking to study of polyamide membrane,  Computer Physics Communications, 2023, doi.org/10.1016/j.cpc.2023.108840

 # System requirements:
+`
 The script is programmed and tested in Linux environment.
 1. Install GROMACS 4.6 or newer.
 For installation, please refer to GROMACS website:  https://www.gromacs.org/
 2. Install Python 3.9 or newer.